-I want my child to achieve: therefore I will encourage him/her by doing the following:
+I want my child to achieve; therefore I will encourage him/her by doing the following:

-- 1. Communicate and work with teachers and school staff to support and challenge my child. - 2.
-Make sure my child is at school every day and on time, unless he/she is ill. - 3.
-See that my child has the necessary supplies needed throughout the school year. - 4.
-Provide a quiet place and time to do schoolwork and encourage my child to complete schoolwork. - 5.
-Read at home or monitor my child's reading for 30 minutes a day.
+- 1. Communicate and work with teachers and school staff on an ongoing basis to be involved and support my child's learning. - 2.
+Support your child's learning-volunteer in their classroom; participate, as appropriate, in decisions related to their education, guide positive use of extracurricular time. - 3.
+Make sure my child is at school every day and on time, unless he/she is ill. - 4.
+Provide a quiet place and time to do schoolwork and encourage my child to complete schoolwork.